markCwatson/budgetpals/README.md

 This is the backend (API) for budgetpals.
 A mobile client is being developed [here (budgetpals_client)](https://github.com/markCwatson/budgetpals_client).

 ## Google Cloud Platform (WIP)
-This API is now deployed to the Google Coup Platform (GCP) using the Google App Engine service.
+This API is now deployed to Google Cloud Platform (GCP) using the Google App Engine service.
 The database does not exist in the cloud yet.
 I will be using Google Compute Engine for this.
 Looking into how to setup.
 Also, every push to main results in a new deployment, so I need to take measures to limit this.

 ## Running docker containers and testing